llamakc/llamakc.github.io/_posts/2023-07-21-the-warthog-who-chose-to-sing-and-the-mockingbird-who-could-not.md

 ---
 id: 1409
-title: 'The warthog who chose to sing and the mockingbird who couldn&#8217;t'
+title: 'The warthog who chose to sing and the mockingbird who could not'
 date: '2023-07-21T10:18:28+00:00'
 author: Ken
 layout: post